 Personal Services Contracts

-The Compensation Team provides guidance on the statutes and procedures that govern the process for review and approval of personal services contracts.
-Our cost comparison worksheet (manual or automatic calculation) and instructions, and information on contract types and object codes will assist state HR professionals with ensuring the necessary forms and documentation are obtained to conduct the personal services review.
-An updated Personnel Certification Program (PCP) training class for Contracts is also offered.
+The Division of Human Resources provides guidance on the statutes and procedures that govern the process for review and approval of personal services contracts.
+Our cost comparison worksheet and instructions provides information on contract types and object codes to assist state HR professionals with ensuring the necessary forms and documentation are obtained to conduct the personal services review.

 The Division of Human Resources Compensation Unit provides guidance and training on independent contractors and establishes waivers on specified State price agreements where individual personal services review is not required.
 See House Bill HB 93-1212 for more information regarding contracts.
 In addition, the background on privatization lends further insight into the history of outsourcing in state government.
 These technical documents were created to help the state HR community to better understand the personnel system, its rules, procedures and programs.

 For more information, email comments or questions directly to email@example.com.